dgkanatsios/CKAD-exercises/e.observability.md

 ![](https://gaforgithub.azurewebsites.net/api?repo=CKAD-exercises/observability&empty)
 # Observability (18%)

-## Liveness and readiness probes
+## Liveness, readiness and startup probes

-kubernetes.io > Documentation > Tasks > Configure Pods and Containers > [Configure Liveness and Readiness Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)
+kubernetes.io > Documentation > Tasks > Configure Pods and Containers > [Configure Liveness, Readiness and Startup Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/)

 ### Create an nginx pod with a liveness probe that just runs the command 'ls'.
 Save its YAML in pod.yaml.
 Run it, check its probe status, delete it.